leepenya/configure-ad/README.md

 <img src= "https://imgur.com/1xkHO5p.png" height="60%" width="40%" alt="AD-Logo"/>
 </p>
 <h1>Configuring Active Directory in the Cloud</h1>
-Summary: In this project, I installed and configured Active Directory on Microsoft's cloud platorm, Azure.<br />
+Summary: The following is a walk-through of the key points in installing and configuring Active Directory on Microsoft's cloud platorm, Azure.<br />

 <h2>Requirements</h2>